KQM-git/TCL/docs/evidence/equipment/weapons.md

 3. How Aquila can proc while in Burst iframes, while protected by a shield

 **Significance:**
-This interaction may affect other "triggers on taking dmg" + shield interactions.
+This interaction may affect other "triggers on taking DMG" + shield interactions.
 The only other ability I can think of that could be similarly affected would be Zhongli A2.

 #### Aquila Healing is Affected by Healing Bonus